Blue-chenna/git-primer2/README.md

 # git-primer2
-Hello, This is a practice repository
+Hello, This is a practice repository.

+Explore is the Best!